phone 403.861.0164 CarolynClaire@protonmail.com

 I have taken specialized training in cognitive behavioural therapy, which focused on helping clients reduce and manage anxiety.
 Working at a university setting for 6 years I gained a great deal of experience working with clients to address anxiety, as it was one of the most common presenting issues.

-Whether you are making a mid-life career change or feeling overwhelmed with decisions about what to study after high school, I can help you determine your next steps.
+Whether you contemplating making a mid-life career change or feeling overwhelmed with decisions about what to study after high school, I can help you determine your next steps.
 I will engage you in a career decision-making process that explores your experiences, values, preferences, and interests to gain insight into what you want and need in your career and life.
 I will then support you in career exploration, education planning and decision making.

 If you are interested, we will use the Strong Interest Inventory and the Myers Briggs Type Inventory to assist in gathering information that can assist us in clarifying your career criteria as well as to generate/affirm career ideas that can then be researched and evaluated (please note that there is a $50 fee to access each one of these inventories).